-We conduct stress tests to assess if our capital can withstand credit portfolio losses resulting from stress scenarios, and their impact on our profitability and balance sheet quality.
-Stress tests also help us to identify the vulnerability of various business units and enable us to formulate appropriate mitigating measures.
-Our stress test scenarios consider potential and plausible macroeconomic and geopolitical events in varying degrees of likelihood and severity.
+We conduct stress tests to understand potential credit portfolio losses resulting from stress scenarios, and where applicable, assess their impact on our profitability, balance sheet quality, capital and leverage.
+Stress tests also help us to identify the vulnerabilities of various business units (such as exposures to climate-sensitive industries) and enable us to formulate appropriate mitigating measures.

+Our stress test scenarios consider potential and plausible macroeconomic, climate and geopolitical events in varying degrees of likelihood and severity.
 We also consider various strategic planning scenarios, assess the impact of different business scenarios, and propose measures to manage them.
 These are developed in consultation with relevant business units and approved by senior management committees.